 1763 – The Baskerville Bible

-English printer and type designer John Baskerville prints a splendid Bible for the University of Cambridge.
+English printer and type designer John Baskerville prints a splendid folio Bible for the University of Cambridge.
+It is considered one of the finest books of the 18th century.
 Oddly enough Baskerville is an atheist himself.
 He is also an innovator, developing a technique to produce a smoother whiter paper as well as creating a new style of typography featuring wide margins and leading between each line.

 1765 – Rise of American newspapers and Nishiki-e prints